 LOCAL FOOD AMBASSADOR ALUMNI SPOTLIGHT

 Josie Walker is a native of Eastern North Carolina and has a passion for agriculture, self-sufficiency, and connecting people.
-Josie graduated from the North Carolina School of Science and Mathematics and is an alumna of UNC-Charlotte, where she earned a degree in Mathematics and minored in Spanish, and North Carolina Agricultural & Technical State University (A&T), where she graduated with a degree in Agricultural and Environmental Systems, with a Concentration in Urban and Community Horticulture.
-During her time at A&T, Josie was a Supply Chain Apprentice through the Center for Environmental Farming System’s (CEFS) NC Growing Together initiative.
+Josie graduated from the North Carolina School of Science and Mathematics and is an alumna of UNC-Charlotte, where she earned a degree in Mathematics and minored in Spanish, and of North Carolina Agricultural & Technical State University (A&T), where she graduated with a degree in Agricultural and Environmental Systems, with a Concentration in Urban and Community Horticulture.
+During her time at A&T, Josie was a Local Food Ambassador as well as a Supply Chain Apprentice through the Center for Environmental Farming System’s (CEFS) NC Growing Together initiative.
 After graduation, Josie was named a 2016 Local Food Hero by CEFS’ Farm to Fork Initiative.
 She then worked for CEFS as the UFoods Farmer Research and Outreach Coordinator – alongside researchers at A&T, North Carolina State University, and the NC 10% Campaign – and as the Sustainable Agriculture Internship Program Assistant.
 Today, Josie works for Agrarian Trust on the FaithLands pilot project in Eastern North Carolina.

 When and where were you a Local Food Ambassador?
 2015-2016 at N.C.
 A&T State University